 Understanding SPDR Gold Trust's Unusual Options Activity

-On Monday, shares of SPDR Gold Trust (NYSE:GLD) saw unusual options activity.
-After the option alert, the stock price moved down to $169.12.
+SPDR Gold Trust (NYSE:GLD) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $169.01 following the option alert.

 - Sentiment: BULLISH